Coeur d’Alene Homes for Sale

 Use the search link below to view current active listings in Coeur d’Alene.
 You can adjust filters by price, property type, bedrooms, location, and other search criteria.

-Online listings are useful, but buying in Coeur d’Alene often requires local context.
-A home may look great online but sit in a location, price range, HOA, road pattern, or micro-market that changes the buying decision.
+Online listings are helpful, but buying in Coeur d’Alene requires local context.
+A home may look great online but sit in a location, HOA, road pattern, price range, or micro-market that changes the buying decision.

-David Puccetti helps buyers compare homes, neighborhoods, pricing, commute routes, and relocation considerations throughout Coeur d’Alene and Kootenai County.
+David Puccetti helps buyers compare homes, neighborhoods, pricing, relocation options, and lifestyle fit throughout Coeur d’Alene and Kootenai County.

 Email: david.puccetti@cbinw.com